 Implementation Schedule Example

-To help you understand what an implementation schedule is, we’ve provided the following example using ProjectManager’s free IT project plan template.
+To help you understand what an implementation schedule is, we’ve provided the following example using ProjectManager’s free implementation plan template.

 You’ll notice that our implementation schedule example is broken up into project phases.
-In this Gantt chart, three of those phases are detailed: analysis, design and development.
+In this Gantt chart, three of those phases are detailed: gather requirements, develop the schedule and design the solution.
 Under each of these phases are the tasks and subtasks that must be completed in the phase.

 For each task, there is a planned start date and a planned finish date.
 The percentage complete is calculated on the Gantt chart as teams update their status.
 Priority and milestones are set and task dependencies are linked, in order to avoid bottlenecks from blocked team members.